Provision and Use of Work Equipment Regulations 1998 (PUWER)

 Although PUWER has a wide application, there is a general exclusion covering the use of ship's work equipment in most situations because there are other provisions for the safety of this equipment under merchant shipping legislation.

-Most new work equipment that is machinery will also fall within the scope of the Machinery Directive, as implemented by the Supply of Machinery (Safety) Regulations.
-Machinery, and certain other work equipment within scope of the Directive, must undergo conformity assessment and be appropriately CE marked before being placed on the market or brought into use.
+Most new work equipment that is machinery will also fall within the scope of the Supply of Machinery (Safety) Regulations 2008.
+Machinery, and certain other work equipment within scope of these Regulations, must undergo conformity assessment and have appropriate conformity marking and be correctly labelled before being placed on the market or brought into use.
 This includes:

 - machinery which needs to be installed on / with other equipment or in a structure before it can be used